ComPlat/chemotion_saurus/docs/eln/configuration.md

 ## File collector

-This is an optional service to collect data files and distribute them to the ELN inbox of the respective users.
+This is an optional service to collect data files and distribute them to the Chemotion ELN inbox of the respective users.

 (see the [devices overview](devices) or [doi: 10.1016/j.acax.2019.100007 ](https://doi.org/10.1016/j.acax.2019.100007 ))